Dynamic Positioning Committee Mission Statement

 |Conference Chairman||Steve Browne||OARS-HPSG|

 |DP Guidance||Suman Muddusetti||Shell|

 |Learning from Incidents (LFI)||Stephen Cargill||DNV|

 All members of the committee are volunteers.
 There is no permanent staff.

 Our first DP Conference was held in Houston, Texas, in October 1997.
 The two day presentation of technical papers received sufficient interest that it was continued in successive years.
 In 2014 conference registrations totaled 430, the largest ever.
 Sponsorship of the conference also continues to be very strong.
 A high proportion of authors and delegates continue to be international.
-There is a workshop on the day before the conference, a golf day after the conference and a suite of exhibitor companies that support the industry with technology and specialty services.
+There is a workshop on the day before the conference, and a suite of exhibitor companies that support the industry with technology and specialty services.

 Sub Committees were formed to pursue specific activities.
 In 2012 the Guidance subcommittee published DP Operation Guidelines followed by DP Vessel Design Guidelines.
 These unique documents were well received by industry and regulators.
 Today, there are many other documents available for download free on the website.
 New guidance documents will continue to be produced to address the needs of the DP community.

 The Marine Technology Society was incorporated in June 1963 to give members of academia, government and industry a common forum for the exchange of information and ideas.
 Our guiding purpose is: